-Having used this for a while at the start of my billiard journey, they adequately provided consistency and had a good play.
+Having used this for a while at the start of my billiard journey, it adequately provided consistency and good play.

 The butt does not add as much feel to the cue as the shaft and tip, and this cue delivers a smooth straight shaft and a good tip.

 You might have heard that how a cue feels in your hands also plays a part in making a choice.
 This wooden cue felt right.